codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an Argentinian with a rubber toe?
-Roberto
+Did you hear about the Mexican train killer?
+He had loco motives

 ## Daily Trivia

-What did the name of the Tor Anonymity Network orignially stand for?
+This mobile OS held the largest market share in 2012.
- 1. The Only Router
+ 1. BlackBerry
- 2. The Orange Router
+ 2. iOS
- 3. The Onion Router
+ 3. Symbian
- 4. The Ominous Router
+ 4. Android

 <details>
   <summary>Answer</summary>
-  The Onion Router
+  iOS
 </details>